 A common example is the Ansoff Matrix, a tool used by many companies to plan and develop their marketing strategies for growth.

-The matrix itself looks like a grid where you place each market strategy and start your assessment:
+The matrix itself takes the form of a grid where you place each market strategy and start your assessment:

 - Product Development comes with the introduction of a new product to an existing market.
-For taking this approach, you might need to increase your R&D investment or purchase a new technology/brand that can trigger new product development.
+This approach typically requires an increase in your R&D investment or the purchase of a new technology or brand that can trigger new product development.